At Ocean Frontiers we take diver safety very seriously and ask that our divers do too.

 To make sure that every dive counts and your first dive isn't just a warm up, we encourage all divers to conduct a Pool 'Self-Check'.
 This service is free of charge to our customers and provides you with use of tanks, weights and access to our 10 foot deep, on-site training pool.
 The only requirement is that you have signed in, shown your C-Card and have a buddy.
 Solo 'Self-Checks' are prohibited.

 If it has been 12 months of surface interval since your last dive, but not longer than 24 months a 'Pool Self-Check' is required.
 We also recommend signing up for either a 1-tank or 2-tank shallow reef dives for your first boat dive trip with Ocean Frontiers.

-If you haven't been diving in the last 2-4 years an Orientation dive is required prior to participating on any other boat diving trip for certified divers.
+If you haven't been diving in the last 2-4 years an Orientation Dive and Pool Self-Check is required prior to participating on any other boat diving trip for certified divers.